Doulet-Media/Doulet-AI-Assistant/README.md

 3. **Get API Key**:
    - Navigate to the API keys section
    - Create a new API key for NIM
-   - Copy the generated token
+   - Copy the generated token (format: nvapi-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx)
 4. **Enter in Extension**:
    - Open extension options or popup settings
-   - Paste your NVIDIA API key in the "NVIDIA NIM API Key" field
+   - Paste your NVIDIA API key in the "NVIDIA NIM API Key (Primary)" field
    - Save settings

-### How Fallback Works
+### How Primary/Fallback Works

-1. **Primary API**: Extension first tries OpenRouter
+1. **Primary API**: Extension first tries NVIDIA NIM
-2. **Rate Limit Detection**: Automatically detects 429 (rate limit) errors
+2. **Failure Detection**: Automatically detects when NVIDIA NIM is unavailable
-3. **Seamless Switch**: Automatically switches to NVIDIA NIM
+3. **Seamless Switch**: Automatically switches to OpenRouter as fallback
-4. **User Notification**: Shows "fallback: true" in the response
+4. **User Notification**: Shows "fallback: true" in the response when using OpenRouter
-5. **Back to Primary**: Returns to OpenRouter when limit resets
+5. **Back to Primary**: Returns to NVIDIA NIM when it becomes available again

 ### NVIDIA NIM Model Information